-Security Grey

-Surveillance, CCTV Grey / Black

-Public Address "PA"
+Public address "PA"

-Audio Visual "AV"
+Audio visual "AV"

 Paging "PG"

 Intercom "ICOM"

-Note: Light colours shall be chosen for Green, Blue, Brown, and Grey.
+Note: Light colours shall be chosen for green, blue, brown, and grey.

-26 05 53.04 Identification for Electrical Systems and Accessories
+26 05 53.03 Identification for electrical systems and accessories

-- Electrical equipment and accessories shall have identifiers that will consist of Lamacoid(s) permanently affixed to the equipment. - 2.
-Lamacoid shall have white text with height as indicated below: - Size A: 25mm - Size B: 13mm - Size C: 6mm - 3.
-When identifying pieces of electrical equipment, except for breakers/switches, the Primary Lamacoid of size A shall indicate the equipment identifier tag as per Figure 2 Numbering System for Electrical Equipment below.
+- 1. Electrical equipment and accessories shall have identifiers that will consist of Lamacoid(s) permanently affixed to the equipment.

+- 2. Lamacoid shall have text with height as indicated below:

+- a.
+Size A: 25mm

+- b.
+Size B: 13mm

+- c.
+Size C: 6mm

+- 3. When identifying pieces of electrical equipment, except for breakers/switches, the Primary Lamacoid of size A shall indicate the equipment identifier tag as per Figure 2 Numbering system for electrical equipment below.
 The Secondary Lamacoid of size C shall be installed immediately below the Primary and indicate the source of supply identifier tag and room number.
-For any subsequent requirements, refer to the specific equipment sections within this document. - 4.
-Lamacoid background colour shall be black except in the following cases: - Green for emergency, both life, and non-life safety - Blue for UPS - The numbering system for electrical equipment shall follow the guidelines outlined in Figure 2 - Numbering System for Electrical Equipment.
-Panelboard Example: - Primary Lamacoid: 155-NSB-03-02-AA
+For any subsequent requirements, refer to the specific equipment sections within this document.

+- 4. Lamacoid text and background colour shall be white text on a black background, except in the following cases:

+- a.
+White background with:

+- Green text upstream of ATS or primary ATS(s) within the building for emergency source (life/non-life safety).

+- Red text for ATS(s) and equipment (life/non-life safety) downstream of ATS(s) within the building.

+- Blue text for UPS sourced equipment.

+- b.
+Red background with white text for:

+- Critical equipment

+- Safety or hazard information